tomzazo/azure-mqtt-temperature-telemetry/README.md

-## Azure temperature telemetry via MQTT
+## Raspberry Pi temperature telemetry to Azure IoT Hub

-An example of Raspberry Pi Zero W being used to read temperature using a DS18B20 temperature sensor and report those readings to Azure IoT Hub.
+An example of Raspberry Pi being used to read temperature using a DS18B20 temperature sensor and report those readings to Azure IoT Hub.

 ### Pre-requisites

-- Raspberry Pi Zero W
+- Raspberry Pi
   - Raspberry Pi OS with one-wire interface enabled
 - DS18B20 temperature sensor
 - IoT Hub setup on Azure